No, Your Boss Isn't Messaging You About a Gift Card.

 You would never ignore a message from your boss, right?
 That’s exactly what scammers are counting on.

 The FTC is warning people about a type of “boss scam” where scammers trick employees into buying gift cards by pretending to be their supervisor.
-Fake boss scams have already cost U.S. companies billions of dollars, and this particular gift card version could be on the rise as so many employees continue to work remotely.
+Gift card scams have already cost U.S. companies billions of dollars, and this particular version could be on the rise as so many employees continue to work remotely.

 In this article, I'll talk about the fake boss gift card scam, along with ways you and your business can protect yourself.